Common Home Electrical Issues and Questions

 GFCI sensed a problem and shut off

 In this case, make sure the appliance or tool you are using is not in contact with moisture.
 Dropping your electric mixer into a sink of water, for example, would trip the GFCI and stop the electrical current.
-Old or damaged appliances might cause this as well.
+Old or damaged appliances may also cause this.
 Remove the source of the problem and then press the “reset” button on the outlet.

 Keep in mind that the outlet turning off is a sign of a problem.
 Unless you know exactly what caused the problem, like putting an appliance in contact with water, always call a licensed electrician.
 They are trained to safely examine and repair electrical problems.